AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```

 In this case, only requests to `example.org/script.js` will be "redirected".
 All other requests to `example.org` will be kept intact.

+> **Compatibility with different versions of AdGuard.** Rules with `$redirect-rule` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.

 <a id="denyallow-modifier"></a>